 What is India VIX Index?
 Calculation, Meaning, Range & Volatality

-In the world of investing, understanding volatility can be an essential factor in making informed decisions.
-India VIX Index, often referred to as the “fear gauge,” measures the expected volatility of the Nifty 50 Index.
-Think of it like a weather forecast for the stock market.
-Just as a weather report helps you prepare for a smooth or stormy drive, the VIX tells investors how much market volatility to expect.
+When it comes to investing, understanding volatility can be an essential factor in making informed decisions.
+India VIX Index, often referred to as the “fear gauge,” measures the expected volatility of the Nifty 50 Index and tells investors how much market volatility to expect.
 A high VIX signals turbulent conditions (higher risk), while a low VIX suggests stability.
 In this blog, we will explore the definition of volatile shares, VIX calculation and the importance of the India VIX.

 What are Volatile Stocks?

-• Low Market Capitalisation: Small-cap stocks are usually more volatile than large-cap stocks.
-This is because they are less liquid and have fewer shares outstanding, which means that the price can fluctuate more easily.
-This can influence the India VIX vs Nifty correlation.
+- Low Market Capitalisation: Small-cap stocks are usually more volatile than large-cap stocks.
+They are less liquid and have fewer shares, so their price can fluctuate more easily and can influence the India VIX correlation with Nifty.

-• News Sensitivity: Volatile stocks are often sensitive to news and events that affect the company or the industry.
-Understanding what does India VIX indicate in such cases can be beneficial for anticipating market reactions.
+- News Sensitivity: Volatile stocks are often sensitive to news and events that affect the company or the industry.
+Therefore, understanding what the India VIX indicate in such cases can be beneficial for anticipating market reactions.

 Importance of India VIX